 Furthermore, propane furnaces are popular in rural areas since in many cases there is no natural gas infrastructure, which means contractors often need to travel further to do an estimate and installation, and there may be fewer companies to choose from which service you area.
 This may also affect costs.

 These two factors are what contribute to a higher upper range on the average price (up to $10,000) for a new propane high-efficiency furnace.

 Certain rebates may be available to offset the cost of upgrading from an older model.

 Propane Prices in Canada

 Although propane prices have increased somewhat recently in Ontario and elsewhere in Canada, it still remains far cheaper than electric baseboard or oil heating for your home.

-According to Natural Resources Canada, propane prices had risen from roughly 70 cents per litre to over $1 per litre at the beginning of 2014.
-Prices have since come back down to around 80 cents per litre across most of Canada in 2017.
+According to Natural Resources Canada, propane prices are about 88 cents per litre across most of Canada in 2018.
 There are also typically price variations by specific region, with prices being slightly higher in less populated and more isolated areas.

 When you set out to shop for a propane furnace the key is to ensure that you get the correct type of furnace for your needs at the most reasonable price.
-The newer models have a longer lifespan and performance than the older systems.
-Fill out the form on the right for free quotes from contractors in your area.
+We recommend speaking to a trusted local HVAC contractor for help with this (see below on where to get a free quote!)

 Newer propane furnaces tend to be more reliable, energy-efficient, environmentally-friendly and provide a more consistent heating output than older oil systems.